Victor-Alejandre/Bayesian-Network-based-clustering/README.md

 Moreover, continuous_structure.py and continuous_analysis.py are files where the proposed methodology and structure learning are adapted for a particular continuous case presented in the thesis with dataset example (dataset folder).
 This can be applied to others datasets but for problems with external libraries it may not work.

-Finally, gbf_example.py contains code for a particular example of the thesis and pybnesianCPT_to_df.py and radar_chart_discrete.py contain support functions needed for the implementations mentioned before.
+Finally, gbf_example.py contains code for a particular example of the thesis and pybnesianCPT_to_df.py with radar_chart_discrete.py contain support functions needed for the implementations mentioned before.